Congrats are in order, you’ve managed to divorce a narcissist (or maybe you were lucky enough not to marry them in the first place). Not an easy feat!

 The only thing worse than divorcing a narcissist is co-parenting with one.
-With a divorce, at least there’s a light at the end of the tunnel!
+At least there’s a light at the end of the tunnel with a divorce!
 You’re stuck co-parenting with your narcissist ex for years to come.

 Remember, the narcissist’s game is all about manipulating you.
 That’s what drives their fragile little egos.

 If you’re feeling like you can never win and you’re ready to shift the power dynamic, then you’re in luck.

 What I’m about to share with you could quite literally transform your life.

 Top 1% divorce attorney, Rebecca Zung’s 4-hour crash course S.L.A.Y.
 Your Negotiation with a Narcisissist is your step-by-step blueprint to regaining power and control.

 Here’s a sneak peek at what you’ll learn:

 - What manipulation tactics to expect from a narcissist and how to shut them down

 - How to develop a bulletproof strategy to drive the outcome you want